 Breast milk is the best diet for infants, breastfeeding has several long-term health advantages for mothers and their children.
 In addition to being a matter of personal decision, nursing is also a matter of public health, according to the Centers for Disease Control and Prevention (CDC,2013).
 Breastfeeding could lower the risk of postpartum depression and make it easier for women to get back to their pre-pregnancy weight.
 Additionally, it lowers the risk of several types of cancers and long-term metabolic syndrome (WHO, 2022).
-Furthermore. breastfeeding provides the mothers with some protection from infection, lowers the likelihood of neonatal jaundice, helps to regulate blood sugar levels, boosts the immune system, and lowers the likelihood of developing type 1 diabetes (Ansong-Assoku, Shah, Adnan and Ankola, 2022).
+Furthermore, breastfeeding provides the mothers with some protection from infection, lowers the likelihood of neonatal jaundice, helps to regulate blood sugar levels, boosts the immune system, and lowers the likelihood of developing type 1 diabetes (Ansong-Assoku, Shah, Adnan and Ankola, 2022).

 In order to develop policies that protect, support, and promote breastfeeding into practice, WHO and UNICEF established the Baby-Friendly Hospitals Initiative (BFHI) in 1991.
-The initiative hospitals offer framework for managing the baby- friendly through "10 stages to effective breastfeeding."
+The initiative hospitals offer a framework for managing the baby- friendly through "10 stages effective breastfeeding."
 This is the community facilities version of the Seven Point Plan.
 High levels of breastfeeding education and assistance are offered to women and their newborns in hospitals that have earned the baby-friendly certification (WHO, 2022).
 In this regard, expanding maternal support networks, especially after discharge, could be considered an efficient option.
-So, it is essential to have a caregiver who can support the mother in breastfeeding their babies, taking care of her parenting requirements before and after birth, and providing follow-up after discharge (Moradi et al., 2019).
+So, it is essential to have a caregiver who can support the mother in breastfeeding their babies, taking care of her parenting requirements before and after birth, and providing follow-up after (Moradi et al., 2019).

-To encourage infants to breastfeed for extended periods of time, lactation support is any breastfeeding assistance given to a nursing mother by a layperson or health professional.
-When manual expression is performed within one to three hours after birth, and often thereafter until mature breast milk is produced, it is considered a practice that stimulates large amounts of milk production.
-For mothers who nursing, struggle with manual breast compression is also advised (Renfrew.
-McCormick, Wade, Quinn, and Dowswell, 2012).
+Lactation support is defined as any breastfeeding aid given to a lactating mother by a layperson or health professional, in order to encourage infants to continue breastfeeding for extended lengths of time.
+When performed within the first 1 to 3 hours after birth, and often thereafter until mature breast milk is produced, manual expressing is a practice that stimulates high milk production.
+For mothers who struggle with nursing, manual breast compression is also advised (Renfrew, McCormick, Wade, Quinn, and Dowswell, 2012).

 Self-efficacy is defined as a person's belief in their capacity to accomplish specific goals.
-Outcome expectations (belief in the likelihood that a particular activity will result in outcome).
-Self-efficacy particular expectations are the confidence that a person could perform a task at a certain level to achieve the desired outcome.
+Outcome expectations (belief in the likelihood that a particular activity will result in a particular outcome).
+Self-efficacy expectations are the confidence that a person could perform a task at a certain level to achieve the desired outcome.
 People who have high levels of self-efficacy in competence do not perceive challenges as risks that should be avoided; rather, they concentrate on completing challenging activities and establishing goals.

 Such group of people are also able to bounce back fast from setbacks or barriers as they have persistence mindset that may get them over challenging issues (Xiao, 2021).

-In line with this idea, it has been determined that self-efficacy is an important psychological in element enhancing breastfeeding woman's selfresults.
-A assurance has been defined as her capacity to breastfeed her infant.
-The four antecedent variables makeup self-efficacy is a coping experience, social beliefs. well as а physiological and emotional states (Xiao, 2021).
+In line with this idea, it has been determined that self-efficacy is an important psychological element in enhancing breastfeeding results.
+A woman's self-assurance has been defined as her capacity to breastfeed her infant.
+The four antecedent variables makeup self-efficacy is a coping experience, social beliefs, as well a physiological and emotional states (Xiao, 2021).